Position

 • Proven experience as a Cabinet Builder or similar role.

-• Excellent attention to detail and craftsmanship.
+• Excellent hand-eye coordination and attention to detail.

 Is becoming a Cabinet Builder a good career path?